TykTechnologies/tyk-k8s/README.md

 ### Installation

-It is recommended to use the [tyk-k8s Helm chart which is available here](https://github.com/TykTechnologies/tyk-k8s-helm).
+It is recommended to use the [Tyk for Kubernetes Helm chart which is available here](https://github.com/TykTechnologies/tyk-helm-chart).

 ### Usage: